RestExpress/PluginExpress/metrics/README.md

 ==============

 Enables metrics on all routes in the service suite via the Yammer (Coda Hale) Metrics library.
-Metrics are available via JMX, but can be published to Graphite simply by configuring the Yammer (Coda Hale) Metrics publisher.
+Metrics are available via JMX (not recommended for production) by configuring the Coda Hale JMX Metrics publisher and can be published to Graphite simply by configuring the Coda Hale Graphite publisher (see 'Usage' below).

 This plugin maintains metrics for the following:
 * currently active requests (counter)